 DVD/VHS viewing stations that can accommodate one – five people (UMW students, faculty, and staff only) are available on the first floor of the Simpson Library.
 Earphones are required.
 Users are encouraged to bring their own, but they are also available for check-out at the Circulation Desk.

 Faculty may wish to show a film from the Library’s collection to an entire class.
-The faculty member, or designated proxy, may check the film out so that it can be shown in the faculty member’s classroom, or arrangements can be made to have the film shown in Simpson Library’s classroom (37 seat capacity).
-In-library viewings should be scheduled as far ahead as possible, but no less than two weeks in advance, as the classroom is heavily booked, and the film may be checked-out.
-Film screenings must be scheduled Monday – Friday at a time that will allow the entire film to be shown during the Library’s service hours.
+The faculty member, or designated proxy, may check the film out so that it can be shown in the faculty member’s classroom, or arrangements can be made to have the film shown in the Convergence Center.
+Until the Convergence Center is fully operational, in-library viewings are possible, but Simpson Library’s only classroom is heavily booked.

 Faculty may request that personally owned titles or any title in the collection be placed on Course Reserve.
 Reserve lists must be submitted on the Course Reserve Material Form.
 Faculty who would like items to be put on reserve at Simpson Library may use the web-based form or submit the Course Reserve Materials List Form (.doc file) to Suzanne Crosnicker at firstname.lastname@example.org.